Safe-T Group (NASDAQ:SFET) Releases Quarterly Earnings Results, Misses Expectations By $0.01 EPS

-Safe-T Group (NASDAQ:SFET) announced its quarterly earnings data on Monday.
-The company reported ($0.10) EPS for the quarter, missing the Thomson Reuters’ consensus estimate of ($0.09) by ($0.01), Fidelity Earnings reports.
+Safe-T Group (NASDAQ:SFET) posted its quarterly earnings results on Monday.
+The company reported ($0.10) earnings per share (EPS) for the quarter, missing the consensus estimate of ($0.09) by ($0.01), Fidelity Earnings reports.
 Safe-T Group had a negative net margin of 191.11% and a negative return on equity of 39.49%.

-Separately, Alliance Global Partners began coverage on shares of Safe-T Group in a research report on Thursday, September 23rd.
-They set a “buy” rating and a $2.00 price objective on the stock.
+Separately, Alliance Global Partners assumed coverage on shares of Safe-T Group in a research report on Thursday, September 23rd.
+They issued a “buy” rating and a $2.00 price target on the stock.

 Safe-T Group Ltd. engages in the provision of zero trust access solutions.
 Its products include ZoneZero – Perimeter Access, ZoneZero SDP, ZoneZero VPN, ZoneZero MFA, and Secure File Access.
 The company was founded by Avi Ben David, Shachar Daniel, Amir Mizhar, and Eitan Bremler in October 1989 and is headquartered in Herzliya Pituach, Israel.